Little Rock police make arrest in Springer Blvd shooting - NewsBreak

 Police said they arrested 19-year-old Cyrus Walker Thursday in connection to the shooting that left 26-year-old Dolan Goff dead.

-According to the police department, Goff was found shot in a red Dodge Ram in the 2800 block of Springer Blvd. on April 7.1 Injured in Little Rock Shooting
+According to the police department, Goff was found shot in a red Dodge Ram in the 2800 block of Springer Blvd. on April 7.Police: 1 injured in Little Rock shooting

 Goff was taken to a local hospital after her was found but died days later from his injuries, according to police.Victim dies after Thursday night Little Rock shooting on Springer Blvd